apache/orc/site/_posts/2016-06-28-file-format-talk.md

 I gave a talk at Hadoop Summit San Jose 2016 about a file format benchmark that I've contributed as [ORC-72]({{site.jira}}/ORC-72).
-The benchmark focuses on real data sets that are publically available.
+The benchmark focuses on real data sets that are publicly available.
 The data sets represent a wide variety of use cases:

 * *NYC Taxi Data* - very dense data with mostly numeric types